espocrm/documentation/docs/administration/emails.md

 Note: Only the first email in the thread creates a new case.
 Every subsequent email will be linked to the existing case record and note will be added to the Stream panel.

 When a user want to send a reply to the customer, they need to make sure that the case is selected as a **parent** of the email that is being sent.
 It will add the group email address to *Reply-To* field of the email.
-So the customer's reply will be sent to the group address rather than to the user’s.
+So the customer's reply will be sent to the group address rather than to the user’s one.

 ## Personal Email Accounts